Simulation comparisons between Bayesian and de-biased estimators in low-rank matrix completion: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this paper, we provide extensive numerical comparisions between the de-biased estimator and the Bayesian estimators in the problem of low-rank matrix completion.
-Results from numerical simulations draw a systematic picture on the behaviour of these estimators originally.
-More specifically, on the estimation accuracy, the de-biased estimator is just comparable to the Bayesian estimators whereas the Bayesian estimators are much more stable and in some cases can outperform the de-biased estimator especially in the small samples.
-However, the lengths of the confidence intervals (of the entries) are entirely smaller than the lengths of the credible intervals.
+In this paper, we have provided extensive numerical comparisons between the de-biased estimator and the Bayesian estimators in the problem of low-rank matrix completion.
+Results from numerical simulations draw a systematic picture of the behaviour of these estimators originally.
+More specifically, on the estimation accuracy, the de-biased estimator is comparable to the Bayesian estimators whereas the Bayesian estimators are much more stable and in some cases can outperform the de-biased estimator, especially in the small samples regime.
+Moreover, the credible intervals reasonably cover the underlying entries quite well and slightly better than the confidence intervals in exact low-rank matrix completion.
+However, in the case of approximate low-rankness, the confidence intervals revealed by the de-biased estimators no longer work well.
+These results are interested for and can be served as a guideline for researchers as well as practitioners in many areas where one only has access to a few observations.

-These findings suggest that the considered Bayesian estimators may actually reach the minimax-optimal rate of convergence without additional logarithmic factor.
-These log-terms could be due to the PAC-Bayesian bounds technique that used to prove the theorical properties of the Bayesian estimator.
-On the other hand, as shown in \cite{alquier2020concentration}, the same rate with log-term is proved for the concentration of the corresponding posterior and we conjecture that this rate could not be improved due to the width spreading of credible intervals.
+On the other hand, the results in this work suggest that the considered Bayesian estimators may actually reach the minimax-optimal rate of convergence without additional logarithmic factor.
+The extra log-terms could be due to the PAC-Bayesian bounds technique that used to prove the theoretical properties of the Bayesian estimator.
+Moreover, as shown in \cite{alquier2020concentration}, the same rate with log-term is proved for the concentration of the corresponding posterior and we conjecture that this rate could also be improved due to the coverage of credible intervals.
 These are important questions that remain open up to our knowledge.

+Last but not least, it is also important to perform the comparisons with the Variational Bayesian (VB) method in \cite{lim2007variational} where its theoretical guarantees are given in \cite{alquier2020concentration}, because this method is very popular for matrix completion with large datasets.
+This will be the objective of our future work.
+However, we would like to note that, in a preprint \cite{alquier2014bayesian}, the authors had performed some comparisons between the Bayesian approach and the VB method.
+The message from their works is that we can expect that VB should be more or less as accurate as Bayes, maybe slightly less, but that the credibility intervals would be inaccurate (see e.g Figure 3 in \cite{alquier2014bayesian}).

-\section{Availability of data and codes}
+\subsection{Availability of data and codes}

-The R codes and data used in the numerical experiments are available at: \url{https://github.com/tienmt/UQMC} .
+The \texttt{R} codes and data used in the numerical experiments are available at: \url{https://github.com/tienmt/UQMC} .

-\section{Acknowledgements}
+\subsection{Acknowledgements}